Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Spectral gap

 The diagonalization of the \( k \times k \) matrix \( P \) yields \( k \) eigenvalues.
 In the limit \( k \to \infty \), new eigenvalues with small modulus continue to appear indefinitely.
 However, the eigenvalues with large modulus converge to fixed values, which correspond to the Ruelle-Pollicott resonances.
 For example, in Ref.~\cite{Weber-00}, the eigenvalues and eigenfunctions of the Perron-Frobenius operator for the kicked top model are investigated.
 The kicked top model describes the dynamics of a periodically kicked classical spin.
 In this case, since the state space of the model is the sphere, the spherical harmonics are employed as the orthonormal basis functions for the functional space.

-The concept of Ruelle-Pollicott resonances has been extended to quantum systems \cite{Garcia-Mata-03, Nonnenmacher-03, Prosen-02, Prosen-04, Garcia-Mata-18, Znidaric-24, Mori-24, Yoshimura-24, Jacoby-25}.
-The quantum evolution map \( \mathcal{U} \) for the density matrix plays the role of a quantum analogue of the classical Perron-Frobenius operator.
+The concept of Ruelle-Pollicott resonances has been extended to quantum systems to analyze thermalization in isolated settings \cite{Garcia-Mata-03, Nonnenmacher-03, Prosen-02, Prosen-04, Garcia-Mata-18, Znidaric-24, Mori-24, Yoshimura-24, Jacoby-25}.
+In this context, the quantum evolution map $\mathcal{U}$ for the density matrix serves as the quantum analogue of the Perron-Frobenius operator $\mathcal{P}$.
 For isolated systems, \( \mathcal{U} \) is unitary, and all eigenvalues lie on the unit circle, implying the absence of decay modes.
 To extract quantum Ruelle-Pollicott resonances, one introduces a dissipative evolution map \( \mathcal{U}(\gamma) \), which reduces to \( \mathcal{U} \) as the dissipation strength \( \gamma \to 0 \).
 Since \( \mathcal{U}(\gamma) \) is non-unitary, it has eigenvalues with modulus less than unity.
-By taking the limit \( \gamma \to 0 \) \emph{after} the semiclassical or thermodynamic limit, the decaying modes survive and define the quantum Ruelle-Pollicott resonances.
-These resonances characterize the decay of autocorrelations and out-of-time-ordered correlators.
+By taking the limit \( \gamma \to 0 \) \emph{after} the thermodynamic limit, the decaying modes survive and define the quantum Ruelle-Pollicott resonances, which characterize the decorrelation associated with thermalization.

+We restate our main finding in terms of Ruelle-Pollicott resonances.
+In the classical limit (large spin limit $S \to \infty$), the quantum evolution map $\mathcal{U}$ for the time glass phase is conjectured to converge to the Perron-Frobenius operator $\mathcal{P}$ of the corresponding classical chaotic dynamics.
+This convergence implies that the spectral features of $\mathcal{U}$ directly reveal the Ruelle-Pollicott resonances of the classical system.
+Specifically, the Liouvillian gap $\Delta$ corresponds to the dominant Ruelle-Pollicott resonance, providing the physical justification for the equivalence between $\Delta$ and the mixing rate.

-We now discuss how our study relates to recent developments on quantum Ruelle-Pollicott resonances.
-There are two key differences between our work and previous studies.
-First, prior works focused on microscopic chaos in many-body systems, arising from the irregular behavior of individual components.
-By contrast, we focus on macroscopic chaos, where chaotic behavior emerges collectively through synchronized motion of many degrees of freedom.
-We conjecture that, for dissipative quantum many-body systems exhibiting a time glass phase, the eigenvalues of the evolution map \( \mathcal{U} \) converge, in the thermodynamic limit, to the Ruelle-Pollicott resonances of the \emph{collective dynamics} of macroscopic observables.
-Under this conjecture, Eq.~\eqref{gap_mixing_rate}, which relates the Liouvillian gap to the mixing rate, follows naturally.
+Our work differs from prior studies on quantum Ruelle-Pollicott resonances in two fundamental aspects.
+First, previous works focused on microscopic chaos (irregularity of individual components), whereas we analyze macroscopic chaos, where chaotic behavior arises from the synchronized motion of many degrees of freedom.
+We conjecture that the eigenvalues of $\mathcal{U}$ converge, in the thermodynamic limit, to the Ruelle-Pollicott resonances of the \emph{collective dynamics} of macroscopic observables.
+Second, unlike earlier studies where dissipation was an artificial tool eventually removed ($\gamma \to 0$), dissipation is essential for stabilizing the time glass phase.
+Our results reveal a direct connection between the spectral gap of a quantum system with finite dissipation and the Ruelle-Pollicott resonances of a classical dissipative system.